-Below are answers to questions that students frequently ask when considering whether to apply to the PhD program in the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR).
+Below are answers to questions that students frequently ask when considering whether to apply to the PhD in Pharmaceutical Health Services Research program.

 If you have APPLICATION specific questions that are not addressed below, please email gradapply@umaryland.edu.